jojokarlin/Git_DRI_Jan_2017/outline.md

 Registered for a GitHub account by going to [http://github.com/](http://github.com/).

-Open up Sublime and record your username, email, and password.
-Save the file using an easy to remember name for now, like "github setup" - you will need this information twice more!
+Open up Sublime and record your username, email, and password in the projects folder you created on your Desktop yesterday.
+Save the file using an easy to remember name for now, like "github_setup" - you will need this information twice more!

 ##Today's Agenda: